Vyral/jason-daniels-recruiting/_drafts/how-many-touches-should-you-have-with-your-farm.md

 youtube_code: xqE0kObKYKI
 ---

-{% include youtube.html %}How many touches should you have with your farm?
-Here are my thoughts.
+{% include youtube.html %}<center>How many touches should you have with your farm?
+Here are my thoughts.</center>

 Here’s a question for you agents out there: When it comes to your farm, how many touches should you have?